IBM/ibm_zos_zosmf/docs/source/README_job.rst

 * `zmf_job_query`_:

-   This role can be used to query the status of a job, and check its return code.
+   This role can be used to query a job running on z/OS, and check its return code.

+..
+This role can be used to query a job running on z/OS, check its return code after the job is completed, and check the specific output contents in spool files.

 Requirements
 ------------